-Cryptocurrency trading is currently being treated the same as trading any other asset (Stocks, bonds, etc.) This means that whenever crypto is sold, the gains/losses will need to be reported on that year’s tax return.
-Much like other asset classes, crypto trades will need to be categorized as either short-term capital gains or long-term capital gains based on the amount of time the crypto was held before being sold.
-Many Crypto exchanges such as Coinbase and Binance are now furnishing end of year documents to help traders categorize their gains/losses correctly on their tax return.
-If you use an exchange that does not provide these documents, you will need to manually calculate your crypto income using the FIFO (First In First Out) method.
+Buying and selling Cryptocurrency is about the same as buying and selling stocks and bonds.
+You don’t need to report the purchase of crypto to the IRS, you only need to report the gain or loss at the time you sell or use it to purchase a good or service.
+Many Crypto exchanges are providing end-of-year tax documents to help traders categorize their gains/losses correctly on their tax return.
+If you use an exchange that does not provide these documents you will need to manually calculate your crypto income using the FIFO (First In First Out) method.

 Yes, you can.
 You will need to let your accountant or payroll processor know that you are paying medical premiums personally and give them the monthly premium amount.
 They can then add S Corp Medical to your payroll as a company contribution which will be added to your wages.

 How do I set up a budget in QuickBooks Desktop?

 I’m a W-2 employee, can I write off my home office expenses?